DEFRA/ffc-docker-node/README.md

-# FFC docker parent
+# FFC Docker Node

-This repository contains the docker files that build parent container images for FFC projects to extend.
-Each sub-folder contains the source files required to build a single image.
-There is also an examples folder that contains example Dockerfiles for various services.
-These can be used to build a Dockerfile for your service which uses the parent images created by this project.
+This repository contains Node parent Docker image source code for the Future Farming and Countryside programme.

+Two parent images are created from this repository:

+- ffc-node
+- ffc-node-development

+It is recommended that services use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build) to produce production and development images, each extending the appropriate parent, from a single Dockerfile.

+[Examples](./example) are provided to show how parent images can be extended for different types of services.
+These should be a good starting point for building Node services conforming to FFC standards.

 ## Versioning